camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/automation-anywhere.md

 Select the **Automation Anywhere Connector** and fill out the following properties under the **Authentication** section:

 1. Select **Authentication (refresh) token** in the **Authentication** section.
 2. Set **Token** to `Token` to the secret you created (i.e. `secrets.AUTOMATION_ANYWHERE_TOKEN`).
-It can be authentication refresh token.
-See [authentication API documentation](https://docs.automationanywhere.com/bundle/enterprise-v2019/page/enterprise-cloud/topics/control-room/control-room-api/cloud-api-authentication.html) for learn how generate authentication token or see [refresh token API documentation](https://docs.automationanywhere.com/bundle/enterprise-v2019/page/enterprise-cloud/topics/control-room/control-room-api/cloud-refresh-authentication-token.html) how to generate refresh token.
+It can be an authentication or refresh token.
+See [authentication API documentation](https://docs.automationanywhere.com/bundle/enterprise-v2019/page/enterprise-cloud/topics/control-room/control-room-api/cloud-api-authentication.html) to learn how to generate an authentication token or see [refresh token API documentation](https://docs.automationanywhere.com/bundle/enterprise-v2019/page/enterprise-cloud/topics/control-room/control-room-api/cloud-refresh-authentication-token.html) to learn how to generate a refresh token.

 ## Configuration